FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 \end{bmatrix}
 $$

-Looking this back to (vector) inner product, we see that we can represent the inner product as a special case of matrix multiplication!
-Namely the matrix multiplication between a transposed column vector (a.k.a. row vector) and a column vector:
+Looking this back the (vector) inner product defined [above](#vector-dot-products), we see that we can represent the inner product as a special case of matrix multiplication!
+Namely the matrix multiplication between a transposed column vector (a.k.a. row vector) and a column vector is equivalent to the vector dot product:

 $$
 \langle x , y \rangle = x^\top y =